-Dosing in Elderly Patients - Due to a decrease in unbound clearance of valproate and possibly a greater sensitivity to somnolence in the elderly, the starting dose should be reduced in these patients.
-Starting doses in the elderly lower than 250 mg can only be achieved by the use of Trend XR.
-Dosage should be increased more slowly and with regular monitoring for fluid and nutritional intake, dehydration, somnolence, and other adverse events.
+Dosing in Elderly Patients

+Due to a decrease in unbound clearance of valproate and possibly a greater sensitivity to somnolence in the elderly, the starting dose should be reduced in these patients.
+Dosage should be increased more slowly and with regular monitoring for fluid and nutritional intake, dehydration, somnolence, and other adverse reactions.
 Dose reductions or discontinuation of valproate should be considered in patients with decreased food or fluid intake and in patients with excessive somnolence.
 The ultimate therapeutic dose should be achieved on the basis of both tolerability and clinical response.

+Dose-Related Adverse reactions

-Dose-Related Adverse Events - The frequency of adverse effects (particularly elevated liver enzymes and thrombocytopenia) may be dose-related.
-The probability of thrombocytopenia appears to increase significantly at total valproate concentrations of \geq 110 mg/mL (females) or \geq 135 mg/mL (males).
+The frequency of adverse effects (particularly elevated liver enzymes and thrombocytopenia) may be doserelated.
+The probability of thrombocytopenia appears to increase significantly at total valproate concentrations of $\geq 110 \text{ mcg/mL}$ (females) or $\geq 135 \text{ mcg/mL}$ (males).
 The benefit of improved therapeutic effect with higher doses should be weighed against the possibility of a greater incidence of adverse reactions.

 G.I.
+Irritation

-Irritation - Patients who experience G.I. irritation may benefit from administration of the drug with food or by initiating therapy with a lower dose of Trend XR.
+Patients who experience G.I. irritation may benefit from administration of the drug with food or by slowly building up the dose from an initial low level.